Kinesiology, B.S. (Health and Human Development)

 Career Paths

-A Kinesiology degree can provide many opportunities for students ranging from fulfilling careers in health and wellness to graduate/professional studies in a wide range of allied health professions.
+A Kinesiology degree can provide many opportunities for students ranging from fulfilling careers in health and wellness to graduate research and professional studies in a wide range of biomedical, clinical and allied health fields.
 The hands-on learning opportunities and internships in the program allow students to build experience, gain professional skills and explore their interests to create a strong foundation for a post-graduation career or in the next step of their education.

 Careers